 Katherine’s holds a Master’s in Political Science and a certificate in Business Administration.
-She has a background in research and management has taken her from researching for York University and leadership positions in Amnesty International to Hardlines Inc. Katherine started with admin at Hardlines and has held positions of increasing responsibility.
-Katherine’s responsibilities include: management of the weekly e-Newsletter, all in-house design work, website management, circulation, management of Hardlines events, and keeping track of ad scheduling.
+She has a background in research and management has taken her from researching for York University and leadership positions in Amnesty International to Hardlines Inc. Katherine started as an admin at Hardlines and has held positions of increasing responsibility.

 In her spare time, Katherine runs ultra marathons, travels, drinks a lot of coffee and likes experimenting with cooking vegetarian food.

 Sigrid Forberg is the Editor at Hardlines Inc. Her lead role is responsibility for all aspects of the editorial content of our print magazine, Hardlines Home Improvement Quarterly, including creative, scheduling, story ideas, and selection of new product submissions.
 In addition, Sigrid oversees production of our weekly HARDLINES e-newsletter.
 She also supports a wide range of research and event-planning functions.

 Sigrid is a graduate of the Carleton University School of Journalism.
 Before joining Hardlines, she wrote and edited for the Royal Canadian Mounted Police (RCMP)’s internal magazines.
 She brings with her a wealth of experience in writing, an innate curiosity, a sharp eye for typos, a keen interest in storytelling, and strong research skills.